-GASB 67/68 Report as of June 30, 2023
+GASB 67/68 Report as of June 30, 2024

-The purpose of GASB 67/68 Report as of June 30, 2023 is to provide accounting and financial reporting information under GASB 67 for the Plan and under GASB 68 for the County of Santa Barbara and other participating employers.
+The purpose of GASB 67/68 Report as of June 30, 2024 is to provide accounting and financial reporting information under GASB 67 for the Plan and under GASB 68 for the County of Santa Barbara and other participating employers.
 This report is not appropriate for other purposes, including the measurement of funding requirements for the Plan.

-For financial reporting purposes, the Total Pension Liability (TPL) at the end of the measurement year, June 30, 2023 is measured as of a valuation date of June 30, 2022 and projected to June 30, 2023.
-The update procedures included the addition of service cost, interest cost, and the liability increase as a result of the assumption changes offset by actual benefit payments.
+For financial reporting purposes, the Total Pension Liability (TPL) at the end of the measurement year, June 30, 2024 is measured as of a valuation date of June 30, 2023 and projected to June 30, 2024.
+The update procedures included the addition of service cost and interest cost, offset by actual benefit payments.

-The June 30, 2023 Total Pension Liability presented in the GASB 67/68 Report was based upon the same data, plan provisions, actuarial methods, and assumptions as were used in the actuarial valuation report as of June 30, 2022.
-Please refer to our GASB 67 report as of June 30, 2022 for additional information related to the financial reporting of the System.
-We prepared the following schedules for inclusion in the Financial Section of the ACFR based on the June 30, 2023, GASB 67/68 Report:
+The June 30, 2024 Total Pension Liability presented in the GASB 67/68 Report was based upon the same data, plan provisions, actuarial methods, and assumptions as were used in the actuarial valuation report as of June 30, 2023.
+Please refer to our GASB 67 report as of June 30, 2023 for additional information related to the financial reporting of the System.
+We prepared the following schedules for inclusion in the Financial Section of the ACFR based on the June 30, 2024, GASB 67/68 Report:

-- Change in Net Pension Liability - Sensitivity of Net Pension Liability to Changes in Discount Rate - Schedule of Changes in Net Pension Liability and Related Ratios - Schedule of Employer Contributions - · Notes to the Schedule of Employer Contribution
+- Change in Net Pension Liability - Sensitivity of Net Pension Liability to Changes in Discount Rate - Schedule of Changes in Net Pension Liability and Related Ratios - Schedule of Employer Contributions - Notes to the Schedule of Employer Contribution